 Carve out time to map out the different repayment options available to you and the costs associated with each option.
 Most lenders will provide loan counseling to help you understand these details or upfront clarity on their site.

+When you’re choosing a repayment plan, consider the following: will you be able to make payments while you’re in school, or should you defer payments until after you finish your program?
 The quicker you can start paying off your loan, the less your interest on your loan will compound over the life of your loan.
 Getting a leg up on payments while enrolled is a great way to lower the interest portion of your full repayments after your interest-only or deferment period.

 Inquire to see if your lender has prepayment penalties, which will provide you the freedom to make extra payments at any point over the life of your loan, should you choose to do so.

 Some bootcamp lenders will encourage you to apply with a cosigner to secure a lower rate.
 Others, such as Skills Fund, will give you the choice.
 If you’re empowered to change your life and career and can qualify for a loan on your own, you can choose to do that with Skills Fund.
 Or, if you would like to add a cosigner to help improve your application’s credit health, you can make that choice as well.